spacewalk01/covid19-detection-with-chest-xray/README.md

 ## Dataset

 COVID-19 radiography dataset can be downloaded from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
 The dataset contains 3616 COVID-19 positive cases along with 10,192 Normal, 6012 Lung Opacity (Non-COVID lung infection) and 1345 Viral Pneumonia images.
+The dataset was split into valid(400), test(400) and training(remaining) sets.

 | Class | Meaning |
 | :---: | :---: |